seganku/discordbot-schedule/README.md

 ## First Run Setup
 The bot will:
 * Create scheduled_notifications.db automatically
-* Print an invite URL with required permissions
-You can use the printed invite URL to add the bot to your server
+* Print an invite URL with required permissions (can be used to add the bot to your server)

 ### Command Reference
 | Command |	Description |	Example |